liuheng0111/RMAC_revisited/README.md

 # RMAC_revisited

-This code is used for illustrate the method of our paper **RMAC Revisited: three strategies to improve object retrieval**
+This code is used for illustrate the method of our paper: **RMAC Revisited: three strategies to improve object retrieval**

+## Dataset

+## Pre-train deep Model

+## Evaluated Result